Duration: 1 year full time or 2 years part time

 In recognition of current climate discussion, there is a need to expand the energy mix to low-carbon sources whilst securing supply from traditional resources.
-Consequently, our internationally-recognised vocational Petroleum Geoscience programme is developing into our new MSc Energy Geosciences to reflect our timely academic transition at Royal Holloway to a broader geoscience training, encompassing traditional and renewable energy resources.
+Consequently, our internationally-recognised vocational Petroleum Geoscience programme has redeveloped into our new MSc Energy Geosciences to reflect our timely academic transition at Royal Holloway to a broader geoscience training, encompassing traditional and renewable energy resources.

 The MSc in Energy Geosciences provides you with the ideal training for a career in the hydrocarbon and renewable industry and growing low carbon energy industry.

 Our teaching on Energy Geosciences at Royal Holloway, University of London is informed by leading research and strong links to the international energy industry, meaning that you’ll benefit from the most relevant, up-to-date learning.
-The course is flexible, enabling you to select from a range of course modules to tailor your learning to your own preferences and ambitions on the Petroleum Geosciences or the Renewable Georesources stream.
+On the course you will be exposed to a range of modules allowing to build your skillset for traditional petroleum E&P as well as sustainable resources and subsurface storage.

 You’ll study in the renowned Department of Earth Sciences, and contribute towards our leading research culture with your own Independent Research Project.
 You’ll become a part of a vibrant international graduate community, and make use of our extensive range of modern facilities and computer labs equipped with state-of-the-art industry software as you work towards a rewarding future geosciences career in the transforming energy sector.

 Our MSc programme has run since 1985, and has become recognised as one of the world’s premier training centres for the energy industry.
 We have established excellent industry links, and have helped over 600 graduates from 32 countries to progress into rewarding careers.
 Study Energy Geosciences at Royal Holloway and you’ll graduate with excellent employment prospects in a well-paid sector with job opportunities across the globe.